Wegovy and Mounjaro benefits beyond weight loss

 They work by increasing insulin production when needed, reducing insulin resistance, and slowing glucose release from the liver.
 They also delay stomach emptying, leading to steadier blood sugar levels and reduced appetite.

-Clinical trials over the past decade have shown that GLP-1 receptor agonists may not only improve heart health but also reduce major adverse cardiovascular events (MACE)[1] like heart attacks and strokes by addressing the key risk factors.
+Clinical trials over the past decade have shown that Wegovy may not only improve heart health but also reduce major adverse cardiovascular events (MACE)[1] like heart attacks and strokes by addressing the key risk factors.

-Wegovy and Mounjaro improve blood sugar control, which is important for reducing damage to blood vessels caused by high glucose levels.
-They also help patients to lose a significant amount of weight, helping to lower blood pressure, cholesterol levels and strain on the heart.
+Wegovy improves blood sugar control, which is important for reducing damage to blood vessels caused by high glucose levels.
+It also helps patients to lose a significant amount of weight, helping to lower blood pressure, cholesterol levels and strain on the heart.

-Additionally, both medications have shown potential in reducing inflammation and improving vascular function, further protecting the heart's health.
+Additionally, Wegovy has shown potential in reducing inflammation and improving vascular function, further protecting the heart's health.

 Start your weight loss consultation